Richmond Symphony Chorus (Richmond, VA)

 LANGUAGE

-You’ll meet with another member of the Chorus who will listen to you speak the German text you prepared prior to the audition and may coach you to improve your pronunciation.
-This is not to assess how well you understand German, but rather your ability to quickly adjust your diction while rehearsing foreign language lyrics.
+You will meet with another member of the Chorus who will listen to you speak the foreign language text you prepared prior to the audition and may coach you to improve your pronunciation.
+This is not to assess how well you understand foreign languages, but rather your ability to quickly adjust your diction while rehearsing foreign language lyrics in a choral setting.

 Language Excerpt Here